ucsb-cs148/w25/_lectures/lect10.md

     As you notice things you like, and things that could be improved, say them out loud.
 Both, the Scribe from team A and the Scribe from team B should be noting these things on the Slack.
 The Scribe from team A should simply make notes about your observations.
 The Scribe from team B may go a step further, and note what the team might do in response (e.g. add issues, add user stories, add bug fixes, etc.)

-4. When you have gone through the product demo, now team A reviewers led by Reviewer 1 goes to their OWN computer.
+4. When you have gone through the product demo, now team A reviewers, led by Reviewer 1, go to their OWN computer(s).
 Pull up Team B's Kanban board.

     Go through all of the user stories and issues that you see that are marked as part of MVP in in-progress or done.